a-b-street/abstreet/docs/design/tutorial.md

 	- rewrite turn_cycler; i dont understand it. also it used to block input after starting to tab through stuff. weird?

 	thursday pick-up:
-	- search (sometimes ambient, sometimes blocking)
 	- overlapping keys to quit stuff...
 	- cant edit mode when sim is actively running
+		- where does sim ctrler belong?

 and step 3...
 - dismantle the plugin abstraction in UI and probably also the trait. do something different for modes.